StartTheShift/shift-components/README.md

 ```

 Calling `bump` and `patch` will also call a `build`.
 A call to `build`
-combined all the source files in one JS.
+combines all the sources in one JS.
 Templates are also included through
 `$templateCache`.

 :warning: Note that calling a build will likely generate merge issues if done